Skip to main content

 Call to hello fails

 Sometimes the call to hello can start failing.
-You can obviously stub out the call and define greeting some other way to troubleshoot.
+You can obviously stub out the call and define result some other way to troubleshoot.

-One of the common problems here is that the contract expires.
-To check if this is the problem, you can re-run npm run reset.
+One of the common problems here is that the contract becomes archived.
+To check if this is the problem, you can re-run npm run init.

 If you're still having problems, join our Discord (link above) or open an issue in GitHub.